Sanjana-HS/Git-lab/README.md

 # Git-lab
-This is a repository to  demonstration git hub cloning Testing from lab.
+This is a repository to  demonstration git hub cloning.
+Testing from lab.